Special Education Advocacy & Consulting

 I will review and examine all student records, such as: evaluations (school and private), testing, assessments, developmental history, education plans (past and current IEP's or 504's), team meeting notes, report cards and progress reports.
 We will then go through the procedural history of your education plan and review goals, services, and areas of concern - past and present.
 As a team, we will organize your records and I will show you how to navigate through the special education process for your present needs, as well as future concerns.

-Working with the school is a negotiation, and it is a team collaborative effort.
-The goal is getting your child the education/services he or she needs.
-I will help draft professional and effective letters, request educational records and documents, document any and all parental concerns, and review all communications to and from the school.
+Working with the school is a negotiation and a team collaborative effort.
+The goal is receiving the curriculum/services your child requires to demonstrate effective progress.
+I can help draft professional and effective letters, request educational records and documents, document any and all parental concerns, and review all communications to and from the school.
 My focus is to negotiate with the school to secure appropriate services for your child.

 COmmunication and